 The Stack Tax

 Every SaaS subscription is a tax on your runway.
-Your Bleed Rate tells you when to evict.
+Your Stack Bleed Rate tells you when to evict.

 Quick Answer

 The Stack Tax is the cumulative monthly cost of every SaaS subscription you carry.
-The Bleed Rate formula tells you when it's too much.
-Bleed Rate = (monthly SaaS spend ÷ headcount) ÷ MRR per employee.
+The Stack Bleed Rate formula tells you when it's too much.
+Stack Bleed Rate = (monthly SaaS spend ÷ headcount) ÷ MRR per employee.
 Below 5% is healthy.
 5–12% is the watch zone.
 Above 12% means you're paying to grow slower — every dollar of new revenue is partially consumed before it can compound.
 As of mid-2026, most $1M–$50M businesses I audit run between 8% and 22%.

 Coined by Justin McKelvey, fractional CTO · Updated June 2026